timholy/Revise.jl/docs/src/config.md

 to your `startup.jl`.

-If you use different package depots and do not always have Revise available,
+If you use different package environments and do not always have Revise available,

 ```julia
 try